 PPM001, Program and Project Management Policy, defines a standards-based methodology for supporting consistent, effective project management throughout Sandia.
 Project managers apply this method with a level of rigor appropriate to the project's deliverables, constraints, scope, complexity, and level of risk.
-The [Project Management Lifecycle](#) aligns with industry and government practices while providing project teams with the flexibility needed to ensure effective and consistent project execution, supporting a graded approach based on the project level of rigor and tailored needs.
+The [Project Management Lifecycle](#) aligns with industry and government practices while providing project teams with the flexibility needed to ensure effective and consistent project execution, supporting a graded approach based on the appropriate level of rigor and tailored needs.
 This application results in predictable and successful delivery in a manner that promotes customer confidence for a wide variety of project types.

-4.1.2.2 Obtain Environment, Safety, and Health Program Funding
+4.1.2.2 Obtain ES&H Program Funding

-ES&H funding is obtained through Mission Support as part of the Site Support Indirect Cost Pool.
+Funding for ES&H programs, Mission Enabling functions, is part of Sandia's indirect costs.
 Funding is provided through the Overhead Management Budget Office (OMBO), which allocates indirect funds for standardized services, including ES&H programs and services.

-As applicable to the program management center, the OMBO Mission Support Team applies resources to achieve customer and stakeholder results using the following criteria:
+As applicable to the program management center, Finance and Accounting personnel apply resources to achieve customer and stakeholder results using the following criteria: